malagebidi/cnbeta/readme.txt

 == Tip ==

-All thumbnail sizes have been set in function.php, just use plugin to disable all other sizes.
+All thumbnail sizes have been set in function.php, just use plugin to disable default sizes.

 == Changelog ==